 Volume of Strand method 1) Using the best average diameter and average length, calculate the volume of an individual strand assuming the spaghetti is a cylinder.
-Report the best estimate and error in cm^3 using standard form.
+Report the best estimate and error in $cm^3$ using standard form.

-OPTIONAL Volume of Strand method 2) Choose two rules on a measuring cup, which are a factor of 2 apart.
-For example, 2oz and 4oz or 50ml and 100ml. (nb: $1ml=1cc=1(cm)^3$).
+Volume of Strand method 2) Choose two rules on a measuring cup, which are a factor of 2 apart.
+For example, 2oz and 4oz or 50ml and 100ml. (nb: $1ml=1cc=1(cm)^3$ ).
 For best results the upper measurement should be >= half the total volume of the cup.
 You will fill the cup up to the lower marking V1 with water and then fill to upper marking V2 with a known number of submerged strands of spaghetti Nst.
 You will need approximately Nst=(V2-V1)/Vst strands, where Vst is the volume of a strand.
 Use method 1 to get an estimate of the Vst.
 The strands will likey need to be broken to fit in the cup.
 All of the spaghetti must be below the water level.
-I found it useful to break the spaghetti absorbs too much water.
+I found it useful to break the spaghetti inside a bag to collect all of the pieces.
+You also need to do the measurement quickly before the spaghetti absorbs too much water.
 I counted out 95% of the number I needed ~200, broke those, and added them to the water.
-Then added 12(full) plus $10.25 \pm 0.05 cm$ more by hand to reach V2.
+Then added 12(full) plus 10.25 $\pm$ 0.05 cm more by hand to reach V2.

-Use the total number plus any fraction needed to fill the V2-V1 volume and calculate the volume of an average strand with error estimate in Cm^3 and report in standard form.
+Use the total number plus any fraction needed to fill the V2-V1 volume and calculate the volume of an average strand with error estimate in $Cm^3$ and report in standard form.
 Explain how you made your error estimate?
 How could you improve the measurement?
 Compare with method 1 for consistency.
 Which is more accurate?
 Why?

-Best Density of Spaghetti (home): Combine the best measurements from above to get the most accurate measure of the density of spaghetti from the first box.
+Best Density of Spaghetti: Combine the best measurements to get the most accurate measure of the density of spaghetti from the first box.
 Explain why the method you choose is best, and how you calculated the error.
 Report the best density value and error estimate in standard form.